 Teak benches surrounded with flowers provide spots to share emotions, to talk about reactions.
 Appreciate the service members also visiting.

 The big plaza representing the five landing beaches of the operation called Overlord is framed with bronze tablets of the names of 4,500 Allied forces who died.

-You can look through a landing craft into the waters where fountains are staccato pops representing bullets.
+You can look through a landing craft into the waters where fountain waters are staccato pops representing bullets.

 Look for a wedding ring on the finger of the soldier sculpture carrying his wounded buddy.
-This is one of the many ways the Bedford Memorial shows continuing honor.
-Quite a tale.
+This is one of the many ways the Bedford Memorial honors World War II veterans continuously.

 A D-Day soldier whose buddy died in his arms did the best he could with a final request.
 Take my wedding ring to my wife.

-She was not to be found but decades later the widow of that soldier heard about the Memorial coming together in Bedford and contacted the sculptor, Jim Brothers from Missouri.
+She was not to be found but decades later the widow of that soldier heard about the National D-Day Memorial Foundation coming together in the town of Bedford and contacted the sculptor, Jim Brothers from Missouri.
 He incorporated that exact ring.